practicalli/spacemacs/clojure-repl/index.md

 `, m q r` to restart the REPL (i.e. when adding a library as a dependency to the project)

+> #### Hint::Documentation enabled after evaluating a namespace
+> `, h h` shows the documentation for a function under the cursor, but only if a namespace has been evaluated first.
+This applies to `clojure.core` functions as well as project and library specific functions.

 <!-- TODO: add a specific screencast on using the basics of the REPL -->
 <!-- {% youtube %} -->
 <!-- https://www.youtube.com/watch?v=KZjFVdU8VLI?autoplay=1loop=1 -->